-Grants receivable represents grant expenditures incurred or commitments made but not collected by MPN.
+Grants receivable represents grant expenditures incurred but not collected by MPN from foundations and the Federal government.
 Other receivables represent uncollected membership dues.
 Management believes all receivables are fully collectible; thus, no allowance for doubtful accounts is recorded as of December 31, 2020 and 2019.